ccetaw/taichi-sggx/README.md

 - environment map
 - voxel based volume representation
 - transform could be applied on above components
-- numerical integrator, no path tracing(might be added)
+- single scattering model, path tracing

 ## Camera
 We follow the OpenGL camera convention that the camera space is right-handed and the z-axis faces backwards.
 For convenience, we consider a image plane at focus and don't consider near and far clip.
 Please refer to [OpenGL Transformation](http://www.songho.ca/opengl/gl\_projectionmatrix.html)